 Galway Races History & Legacy

-By 2026, the festival’s influence has reached new heights:
+By 2026, the festival’s influence has reached new heights, and here is why we think it remains untouchable:

-Insider Insight: To truly experience the “Legacy” atmosphere, visit the Connacht Hotel (QR) Handicap on Monday evening.
-It’s the traditional “opening bell” and often where the local Galway community gathers before the massive international crowds arrive midweek.
+Our Insider Tip: To truly feel the “Legacy” of the Galway Races week, join us at the Connacht Hotel (QR) Handicap on Monday evening.
+It’s the traditional “opening bell,” and we love that it’s usually just the locals and the true racing die-hards before the massive international crowds roll in for the rest of the week.

 Galway Races 2026: What to Expect Each Day